nu11secur1ty/G0BurpSQLmaPI/README.md

 This application uses the latest Python3.x, etc. The users can modify their exploits and many more.
 There will never be a number version!
 This is very important to know, dear all.
 You can redistribute this software by following the strict rules!!!

+### NOTE:
+This software is not for `beginners` or people who are not in the IT sector!
+- Do not blame me dear all, who don't understand anything of it!
+This is YOUR PROBLEM!
+- KR @nu11secur1ty

 ![](https://github.com/nu11secur1ty/G0BurpSQLmaPI/blob/main/Docs/G0BurpSQLmaPI.png)